sharc-lab/LightningSim/benchmarks/README.md

 ./benchmark.py
 ```

 This will run all benchmarks.
-Results will be generated in CSV format in `output.csv` in each benchmark directory.
+Results will be generated in a single text file `results.txt`.

 > **Warning**
 >
 > Running all benchmarks can take quite some time!
-Even though benchmarks are run in parallel, certain individual benchmarks can take a long time to complete; for example, `29_flowgnn_gin` and `32_flowgnn_pna` took over an hour to complete on our system.
-This is because each benchmark runs Vitis HLS cosimulation for comparison with LightningSim.
+Most benchmarks run in parallel, but large ones run sequentially to avoid bogging down the system and skewing the measured performance metrics.
 >
-> Refer to Table III in the paper for the timings of each benchmark on our system, which you can use as a reference point to estimate how long each benchmark will take to run on your system.
+> Expect this to take a few hours on a modern system.
+It is strongly recommended to use a program such as [tmux](https://github.com/tmux/tmux/wiki) or [GNU Screen](https://www.gnu.org/software/screen/) to guard against SSH disconnects killing the script.